 Are they native to America?

 Are they poisonous or edible?

 He snapped some pictures, and drew a sketch.
 His mission for tomorrow morning will be a google search for the answers he needs to write for his research!
 I loved watching the excitement build in him and his desire to discover the answers he longed to know.

 This was a great way to incorporate art, reading, tech, science, history and writing! 🙌🏻

 Thursday morning, during his online research he discovered that Virginia Bluebells (Mertensia virginica) are a member of the Boraginaceae family.
-Both the leaves and flowers are edible, and are Supposedly a delicious addition to a salad or stir-fry!
+Some sources claim the leaves and flowers of the native species are edible, and are supposedly a delicious addition to a salad or stir-fry!
 He is now interested in harvesting some and finding a dish he wants to cook!
 Not sure, again, the fact it is described as tasting like oysters is a complete turnoff to me.
 Who is he kidding?
 He doesn’t even eat vegetable without a fight!
 Wow, maybe we’ll even make this into a complete unit of learning that includes some kitchen science-probably not with this plant though!

 He learned also, Virginia Bluebells are beneficial to pollinators and is an early spring favorite of many butterflies.
 Bumblebees do enjoy it to, but it’s very hard for them to reach the nectar source due to the deep droopy heads of the bell-shaped flowers.
 The bees need to perform some serious aerial acrobatics to reach the nectar and as such, don’t often visit bluebells.

 My son was really interested in learning who discovered the bluebell, his research findings point to a man named Carl Linnaeus being among the first in 1753.
 He also learned that Virginia Bluebells are, indeed, native to Eastern North America!